pollitify/soup_for_our_family/README.md

 ## What is the Budget Behind This?

-The Soup For Our Family program is a grant program offered by Pollitify, a software development company focused on tools for activists and organizers.
-We have set aside $24,000 from our 1st year budget to enable 60 home cooks to feed people.
+The Soup For Our Families program is a grant program offered by Pollitify, a software development company focused on tools for activists and organizers.
+We have set aside $24,000 from our 1st year budget to enable 60 home cooks to feed people

 ## How Can 60 Home Cooks Make a Difference?